hari8815/LightningWebinar/README.md

 **Steps to deploy to Salesforce:**

-   1. Download the git project or clone the project in terminal window by
+   1. Download the git project or clone the project in terminal window by the below command

       ```git clone https://github.com/SoftsquareSolutions/LightningWebinar.git```